 There were new faces at Inchview – Hislop, Clark and William Proudfoot had joined from Partick Westburn after training over the summer with Partick Thistle, as had McBride of Moffat.
 John Stewart, who joined the club from Westburn the previous summer, was keen to try his luck at the professional game in England, and Newcastle were the tip for his next club.

 The Exhibition Cup was a new tournament, constituted for the start of the season as a midweek competition – part of the grand International Exhibition being held at Kelvingrove.
 Games were played at the University Recreation Ground, on University Avenue between the Western Infirmary and the Univesity.
-Partick Thistle were drawn against East Stirlingshire in the first round, and although no result was reported, Thistle went on to face and beat Airdrie 5-2 in the next round, before beating Kilbirnie 2-1 in the quarter final.
+Some reports suggested Partick Thistle were drawn against East Stirlingshire although no result was reported, while others suggest East Stirlingshire played and lost to Albion Rovers.
+Thistle went on to face and beat Airdrie 5-2 in the next round, before beating Kilbirnie 2-1 in the quarter final.

 Elsewhere, Thistle began the season with a 5-0 win over Shettleston, before losing 2-6 to Cowlairs at Gourlay Park, and 2-3 to Glasgow Cup winners Cambuslang.

 Players were still coming and going at Inchview.
 John Stewart eventually left the club to join Hartlepool, while J.Munro, who joined Partick Thistle from Westburn at the same time as Stewart, joined Sunderland.